-Abnormalities in Brain
+Revealing Microscopic Abnormalities in Brain Structure & Function

-Innovision provides a cloud based statistical reporting system that locates and quantifies abnormalities in the brain.
-Innovision does so by comparing an individual's brain to that of thousands of age and gender matched normal controls using third party scanning partners all across the globe.
+InnovisioN provides a cloud based statistical reporting system that locates and quantifies abnormalities in the brain.
+InnovisioN does so by comparing an individual's brain to that of thousands of age and gender matched normal controls using third party scanning partners all across the globe.

-In doing so, Innovision provides clinicians with the advanced tools needed to better treat patients, as well as providing legal professionals with the information needed to best represent clients in a court of law.
-Innovision uses magnetic resonance imaging (MRI) and magnetoencephalography (MEG) scans to reveal these structural and functional brain abnormalities.
+In doing so, InnovisioN provides clinicians with the advanced tools needed to better treat patients, as well as providing legal professionals with the information needed to best represent clients in a court of law.
+InnovisioN uses magnetic resonance imaging (MRI) and magnetoencephalography (MEG) scans to reveal these structural and functional brain abnormalities.

 Diffusion Weighted Imaging